 Expected outcomes:

-- The patient will implement two strategies to reduce pain
+- Patient will implement two strategies to reduce pain.

-- The patient will report a decrease in pain using a pain scale
+- Patient will report a decrease in pain using a pain scale.

 Assessment: